J27avier/dss-vim-syntax/README.md

 These files enable basic syntax highlighting in vim.

-## Installation instructions for Linux
+## Installation instructions for Linux:
 1. Copy the file `/syntax/dss.vim` to `~/.vim/syntax/`
 1. Copy the file `/ftdetect/dss.vim` to `~/.vim/ftdetect/`